JamFox/docs.jamfox.dev/docs/content/games/nfs-world-nrz.md

 Achieving a perfect start provides slightly better rewards and will give you a massive early advantage in races.

 A perfect start is not a power-up and is unaffected by other nitrous Skill Mods.

+### Breakturning

+Unlike in other racing games, in a lot of scenarios it makes sense to turn while breaking in order to make the turn radius tighter.

 ### Wall Bounce/Wall Tap